Money in the Bank (2022): Storylines

 On the June 3 episode of SmackDown, Natalya won a six-pack challenge to become the number one contender for Ronda Rousey's SmackDown Women's Championship, while on the June 6 episode of Raw, Rhea Ripley won a fatal four-way match to determine the next contender for Bianca Belair's Raw Women's Championship.
 Both title matches were subsequently set for Money in the Bank.
 On the June 20 episode of Raw, it was revealed that Ripley was not medically cleared to compete at the event, and a new contender would be decided in a fatal five-way match, which was won by Carmella.

 Qualifying matches for the women's Money in the Bank ladder match also began on the June 10 episode of SmackDown.
 Lacey Evans became the first qualified entrant by defeating Xia Li.
 The following week on Raw and SmackDown, Alexa Bliss and Liv Morgan defeated Doudrop and Nikki A.S.H. in a tag team qualifier to win two spots in the match, and Raquel Rodriguez defeated Shayna Baszler to earn the fourth spot in the match.
-The following week on Raw and SmackDown, Asuka and Shotzi became the fifth and sixth qualified entrant after defeating Becky Lynch and Tamina, respectively.
+The following week on Raw and SmackDown, Asuka and Shotzi became the fifth and sixth qualified entrants after defeating Becky Lynch and Tamina, respectively.
 The following week on Raw, Lynch won a Last Chance Elimination match by defeating Doudrop, Nikki A.S.H, Baszler, Tamina, and Li to become the last qualified entrant.

 On the June 13 episode of Raw, United States Champion Theory and Bobby Lashley had a pose-down.
 Lashley originally won, but afterwards, Theory blinded him with baby oil and stood tall as the show ended.
-The following week, Theory had his own pose-down, but it was interrupted by Lashley, who laid him out with a spear.
+The following week, Theory had his pose-down, but it was interrupted by Lashley, who laid him out with a spear.
 Later that night, Lashley defeated Chad Gable, Otis, and Theory in a gauntlet match to become the number one contender for the U.S. title at Money in the Bank.

-On the June 6 episode of Raw, The Street Profits (Angelo Dawkins and Montez Ford) defeated Undisputed WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso) via countout in a Championship Contender's match to earn a title match at a future date.
+On the June 6 episode of Raw, The Street Profits (Angelo Dawkins and Montez Ford) defeated Undisputed WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso) via count-out in a Championship Contender's match to earn a title match at a future date.
 On June 17, the match was made official for Money in the Bank.